Amazonomachy: Amazonomachy in Art

 Warfare was a very popular subject in Ancient Greek art, represented in grand sculptural scenes on temples but also countless Greek vases.
-On the whole fictional and mythical battles were preferred as subjects to the many historical ones available.
-Along with scenes from Homer and the Gigantomachy, a battle between the race of Giants and the Olympian gods, the Amazonomachy was a popular choice.
+Along with scenes from Homer and the Gigantomachy, the Amazonomachy was a popular choice, depicting battles between Greek men and female foreigners.
 Later, in Roman art, there are many depictions on the sides of later Roman sarcophagi, when it became the fashion to depict elaborate reliefs of battle scenes.
 Scenes were also shown on mosaics.
 A trickle of medieval depictions increased at the Renaissance, and especially in the Baroque period.